Navigation: Examples and Tutorials >

 EntrySetup must evaluate to TRUE (1) for there to be an entry at the next open.
 It will evaluate to TRUE for each ETF that is not SPY and whose rank is low enough (1 is top-ranked) to be within the MaxPositions threshold.
 All this will only occur if the next open will be the first open of a new month.
 The three clauses of the EntrySetup formula and the data elements that they refer to suffice to specify all of these factors.

 ExitRule is one of several exit elements a strategy can have (in this case it's the only one).
-This rule simply says to exit if it's a new month and the ETF is no longer among the top ranked ones.
+This rule simply says to exit if it's a new month and the ETF is no longer among the top ranked ETFs.

-To see all of this in action, first run this script as and then as as we did in the first tutorial.
+To see all of this in action, first run this script first as and then as as we did in the first tutorial.

 A results window will appear with a new line for the test results (yours will be slightly different):